Rear-projection television: Solution

-Developments
+Development history

 While popular in the early 2000s as an alternative to more expensive LCD and plasma flat panels despite increased bulk, the falling price and improvements to LCDs led to Sony, Philips, Toshiba and Hitachi dropping rear-projection TVs from their lineup.
 Samsung, Mitsubishi, ProScan, RCA, Panasonic and JVC exited the market later as LCD televisions became the standard.

 The bulk of earlier rear-projection TVs meant that they cannot be wall-mounted, and while most consumers of flat-panels do not hang up their sets, the ability to do so is considered a key selling point.
-On June 6, 2007, Sony did unveil a 70" rear-projection SXRD model KDS-Z70XBR5 that was 40% slimmer than its predecessor and weighed 200 lbs, which was somewhat wall-mountable.
+On June 6, 2007, Sony unveiled a 70" rear-projection SXRD model KDS-Z70XBR5 that was 40% slimmer than its predecessor and weighed 200 lbs, which was somewhat wall-mountable.
 However, on December 27, 2007, Sony decided to exit the RPTV market.
 Mitsubishi began offering their LaserVue line of wall mountable rear-projection TVs in 2009.

 Early RPTVs were essentially CRT projectors with a mirror to project onto a built-in screen.
 They were heavy, weighing up to 500 pounds.
 The first RPTVs to not use CRTs were launched in 2002, using DLP, LCD and LcOS technologies, requiring a UHP lamp.
 UHP lamps used in projectors and RPTVs require periodic replacement, as they dim with use.
 The first wall-mountable RPTV was launched in 2003 by RCA.
 The first DLP 1080p RPTV was launched in 2005 by Mitsubishi.
 The first RPTV to use LEDs instead of an UHP lamp as its light source was released by Samsung in 2006.
 RPTVs that used a plasma lamp were released by Panasonic in 2007.
 The first RPTV to use lasers instead of an UHP lamp or an LED was released by Mitsubishi as the LaserVue in 2008.
 Samsung exited the market by 2008, leaving Mitsubishi as the sole remaining manufacturer of RPTVs until it stopped in 2012 due to low profit margins and popularity.

 Types

 A projection television uses a projector to create a small image or video from a video signal and magnify this image onto a viewable screen.
 The projector uses a bright beam of light and a lens system to project the image to a much larger size.
 A front-projection television uses a projector that is separate from the screen and the projector is placed in front of the screen.
 The setup of a rear-projection television is in some ways similar to that of a traditional television.
 The projector is contained inside the television box and projects the image from behind the screen.
+The screen can be a fresnel lens.

 The following are different types of projection televisions, which differ based on the type of projector and how the image (before projection) is created: